 Only 3 % of seed plants, most of them woody, are ECM.
 However, their global importance is far greater than what one might expect, because of their disproportionate occupancy of large terrestrial land surface habitats such as the boreal taiga and the arctic or alpine tundra.

 Studies of ECM fungi on roots of Dryas on Svalbard have demonstrated an average of 7.5 taxa per plant root system in Ny-Ålesund and 6.5 in Longyearbyen.
-This is rather similar to the average of taxa found in mountains in mainland Norway (Tromsø and Finse).
-So the number of root associated fungal taxa on ECM plants does not seem to decline with increasing latitude, at least for Dryas.
+This is rather similar to the average amount of taxa found in mountains in mainland Norway (Tromsø and Finse).
+The number of root-associated fungal taxa on ECM plants does thus not seem to decline with increasing latitude, at least for Dryas.
 Moreover, even at a local scale there was little overlap in fungal taxa across root systems, indicating a lack of small-scale spatial structuring.
-A possible explanation is that plant root systems, together with the fungal mycelia, are three dimensional, displaying a large fractal-like geometric structure.
+A possible explanation is that plant root systems, together with the fungal mycelia, are three-dimensional, displaying a large fractal-like geometric structure.
 Both associated biotic factors such as soil microbes, as well as abiotic factors like minerals and water supply vary at micro scales in the soil surrounding the ECM-structure, both spatially and temporally.
-A high number of micro niches are thus expected, explaining the high fungal diversity and the high degree of spatial turnover in fungal communities in Arctic environments.
-A corresponding study of ECM on roots of Bistorta vivipara on Svalbard found likewise a lack of small-scale spatial structuring between individual root systems.
+A high number of micro-niches are thus expected, explaining the high fungal diversity and the high degree of spatial turnover in fungal communities in arctic environments.
+A corresponding study of ECM on roots of Bistorta vivipara on Svalbard likewise found a lack of small-scale spatial structuring between individual root systems.
 However, there was a strong spatial component to the fungal community composition, with community similarity being highest within sites and regions, and with a weak structure along the latitudinal gradient.
 However, there was no spatial autocorrelation between sites, indicating that environmental factors are more important to community composition than spatial location.

-The lack of small-scale spatial structuring point toward that the ECM fungi in the Arctic do not usually form common mycelial networks across plant roots.
-Under marginal Arctic conditions, the organismal energy budget is under pressure.
-Resources are primarily allocated to survival and reproduction rather than competition and, therefore, host specialisation and the production of common mycelial networks may be too risky.
+The lack of small-scale spatial structuring suggests that ECM fungi in the Arctic do not usually form common mycelial networks across plant roots.
+Under marginal arctic conditions, the organismal energy budget is under pressure.
+Resources are primarily allocated to survival and reproduction rather than competition and therefore, host specialisation and the production of common mycelial networks may be too risky.